Chhatarpur district

-Chhatarpur district (/hi/) is a district of Madhya Pradesh state of central India. district of Chhatarpur is the district headquarters.
+Chhatarpur (/hi/) is a district of the state of Madhya Pradesh in central India.
+Chhatarpur town is administrative headquarters of this district.
+Chhatarpur district is famous for Khajuraho World Heritage Site.

 Geography

 Chhatarpur district located at 24.06° & 25.20°N 78.59° & 80.26° E respectively.
 The district has an area of 8,687 km².
 Chhatarpur District is bounded by Uttar Pradesh state to the north, and the Madhya Pradesh districts of Panna to the east, Damoh to the south, Sagar to the southwest, and Tikamgarh to the west.
 Chhatarpur District is part of Sagar Division.
+Ken, Dhasan and Urmil is major river of the District.

 Economy

 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).